Angela Ken: 2022

-Angela would later release her next single titled "It's Okay Not To Be Okay" on January 14, 2022.
-She later made her acting debut in the musical series Lyric and Beat, portraying Verlyn in the said series.
+Angela released her next single titled "It's Okay Not To Be Okay" on January 14, 2022.
+It was made in collaboration with Jonathan Manalo and Boy Abunda, and was inspired by a question asked by Abunda during the Binibining Pilipinas 2021 pageant.

-Around some time in August 2022, Angela was one of the artists who were part of the Beyond The Stars tour as part of Star Magic's 30th anniversary.
+In August, Angela was one of the artists who were part of the Beyond The Stars tour as part of Star Magic's 30th anniversary.
 The artists performed in a US Tour at the Kings Theatre in Brooklyn, New York, The Warfield in San Francisco, and in the Saban Theatre, Beverly Hills in Los Angeles.
 Prior to the tour, the artists (except SAB) first performed at the Newport Performing Arts Theater in Newport World Resorts.
+That same month, she was cast in the iWantTFC musical series Lyric and Beat, which marked her acting debut.